Ambush: Arabia during Muhammad's era

 According to Muslim tradition, Islamic Prophet Muhammad used ambush tactics in his military campaigns.
 His first such use was during the Caravan raids.
-In the Kharrar caravan raid, Sa`d ibn Abi Waqqas was ordered to lead a raid against the Quraysh.
+In the Kharrar caravan raid, Sa'd ibn Abi Waqqas was ordered to lead a raid against the Quraysh.
 His group consisted of about twenty Muhajirs.
 This raid was about a month after the previous one.
 Sa'd, with his soldiers, set up an ambush in the valley of Kharrar on the road to Mecca and waited to raid a Meccan caravan returning from Syria.
 However, the caravan had already passed and the Muslims returned to Medina without any loot.

 Arab tribes during Muhammad's era also used ambush tactics.
 One example retold in Muslim tradition is said to have taken place during the First Raid on Banu Thalabah.
-The Banu Thalabah tribe were already aware of the impending attack; so they lay in wait for the Muslims, and when Muhammad ibn Maslama arrived at the site, the Banu Thalabah with 100 men ambushed the Muslims while they were making preparation to sleep and, after a brief resistance, killed them all except for Muhammad ibn Maslama, who feigned death.
+The Banu Thalabah tribe were already aware of the impending attack; so they lay in wait for the Muslims.
+When Muhammad ibn Maslama arrived at the site, the Banu Thalabah with 100 men ambushed the Muslims while they were making preparation to sleep and, after a brief resistance, killed them all except for Muhammad ibn Maslama, who feigned death.
 A Muslim who happened to pass that way found him and assisted him to return to Medina.
 The raid was unsuccessful.

 Procedure

-In modern warfare, an ambush is most often employed by ground troops up to platoon size against enemy targets, which may be other ground troops, or possibly vehicles.
-However, in some situations, especially when deep behind enemy lines, the actual attack will be carried out by a platoon, a company-sized unit will be deployed to support the attack group, setting up and maintaining a forward patrol harbour from which the attacking force will deploy, and to which they will retire after the attack.
+In modern warfare, an ambush can be employed by ground troops up to platoon size against enemy targets, which may be other ground troops, or possibly vehicles.
+However, in some situations, especially when deep behind enemy lines, the actual attack will be carried out by a platoon.
+A company-sized unit will be deployed to support the attack group, setting up and maintaining a forward patrol harbour from which the attacking force will deploy, and to which they will retire after the attack.

 Planning

-Ambushes are complex multi-phase operations and are therefore usually planned in some detail.
+Ambushes are complex multiphase operations and are therefore usually planned in some detail.
 First, a suitable killing zone is identified.
-This is the place where the ambush will be laid.
-It is generally a place where enemy units are expected to pass, and which gives reasonable cover for the deployment, execution and extraction phases of the ambush patrol.
+This is where the ambush will be laid, where enemy units are expected to pass, and gives reasonable cover for the deployment, execution, and extraction phases of the ambush patrol.
 A path along a wooded valley floor would be a typical example.

 Ambush can be described geometrically as: